 Buy if: You want perhaps the best-value all-rounder on the market.

-There are two women-specific bikes in the Triban range, .
+There are four women-specific bikes in the Triban range, .

 This bike is essentially the women's version of the men's Triban RC100, with details tweaked to accommodate a female anatomy.
 There's a woman's saddle, shorter stem and narrow bars, plus extra levers on the tops of the handlebar for braking from an upright position.
 Its name's not exactly imaginative, but it's excellent value for money